wp-plugins/add-meta-tags/readme.txt

 The *description* and *keywords* meta tags are most probably already hardcoded into your theme's `header.php` file.
 Please contact the theme author.

-= I paste HTML code in the *Full Meta Tags* box, but it keeps disappearing! =
+= I paste HTML code in the 'Full Meta Tags' box, but it keeps disappearing! =

 For security reasons, only `<meta>` HTML elements are allowed in this box.